Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.

-Rio Tinto is a global diversified miner, predominantly in iron ore but also copper, aluminium, diamonds, gold, and industrial minerals.
-Evidence shows that in 2020, Rio Tinto destroyed Aboriginal 46,000-year-old sacred sites at an iron mine in Western Australia, leaving a considerable impact on the traditional owners from the loss of their heritage.
-There is also a pattern of evidence showing harmful community-related incidents involving Rio Tinto in West Papua, South Africa, Canada, US and Serbia.
+A global diversified miner, predominantly in iron ore but also copper, aluminium, diamonds, gold, and industrial minerals.
+In 2020, Rio Tinto destroyed Aboriginal 46,000-year-old sacred sites at an iron mine in Western Australia, leaving a considerable and irrepairable impact on the traditional owners.
+Also a pattern of harmful community-related incidents in West Papua, South Africa, Canada, the US and Serbia.
+The company also derives revenue from coal power plants through multiple associates and subsidiaries.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.